-- If you want to easily find a weekly ad like you’d find in the newspaper, then you should checkout Retale.
-If you want to find Big Lots savings for example, you can find the weekly ad for Big Lots right on your phone without have to buy or dig through the newspaper to find it.
+- If you want to find a weekly sales ad like you’d find in the newspaper, then you should checkout Retale.
+If you want to find Big Lots savings for example, you can find the weekly ad for Big Lots right on your phone without having to buy or dig through the newspaper to find it.
 You can change your location in the app to be sure you are finding your local store deals.

-- You can also earn cash back on online purchases through sites such as The Children’s Place) or Ebates.com.
+- You can also earn cashback on online purchases through sites such as The Children’s Place) or Ebates.com.
 I recently got 18% cash back from a hotel reservation using Ebates!
-(Keep in mind, you don’t get your rebate on travel unil 6 weeks after your trip.)
+(Keep in mind, you don’t get your rebate on travel until 6 weeks after your trip.)
 Ebates has its own app that you can shop through on your phone.
 Savings.com has an app called PriceJump where you can scan a bar code of a product and it will tell you the cheapest place where you can purchase it! (ex. shop online at